John Young (naturalist): Blue-fronted fig parrot controversy

 In 2006, Young claimed to have photographed a putative new species or subspecies of fig parrot in southern Queensland, calling it the blue-fronted or blue-browed fig parrot.
 The photograph, depicting a bird similar to the red-browed fig parrot (Cyclopsitta diophthalma macleayana) with a blue forehead, was published in Brisbane-based newspaper The Courier-Mail.
 Lindy Nelson-Carr, the then Queensland Minister for Environment, announced the discovery on 7 November 2006 during an event held at Lamington National Park, stating that Young had known of the existence of the parrot for a decade and that the Queensland Parks and Wildlife Service would work with Young to further document the parrot.
 The authenticity of the photograph was called into doubt by a forensic photography expert from RMIT University, who noticed details indicating that the image may have been altered to change the colour of the bird's brow from red to blue.
 The forensic photography expert could not conclusively determine the authenticity of the photograph without examining the original images, which Young claimed to have deleted.
 Some ornithologists posited that the image actually depicted double-eyed fig parrot whose brow colour had been altered.
 Young maintained that he did not alter the bird's colours, stating that he only lightened or darkened parts of the images.
 Writing on his website in February 2007, Young stated that a "body of evidence, including photographs of multiple birds, recordings and biological material together with a nest site" were forthcoming, however, no further evidence was produced, and the Queensland Government withdrew support for Young's claim.
+Allegations emerged in 2024 that Young had admitted to having known the whole time that the bird in his photo was not a new species, saying that he had been pressured into making the claim as a publicity stunt.